CYX22222003/ProjectKorolev/README.md

 1. The practitioner logs into the system and selects an existing patient.
 2. The practitioner uploads documentations from a recent session.
 Documentations are in form of
 	- text documents
-4. The practitioner specifies the context for AI interpretation (e.g., therapy type, session focus).
+4. The practitioner specifies the context for AI interpretation (e.g., therapy type, session focus) and use editor to create notes on mode of therapy.
 5. The system calls the AI service to generate a summary of the session and extracts key insights.
 6. The practitioner reviews the AI-generated summary and insights, which are displayed on the web app.